tidy-finance/website/docs/41_difference_in_differences.md

   mutate(polluter = sic_code %in% polluting_industries)
 ```

 Next, we aggregate the individual transactions as reported in TRACE to a monthly panel of bond yields.
 We consider bond yields for a bond's last trading day in a month.
 Therefore, we first aggregate bond data to daily frequency and apply common restrictions from the literature [see, e.g., @Bessembinder2008].
 We weigh each transaction by volume to reflect a trade's relative importance and avoid emphasizing small trades.
-Moreover, we only consider transactions with reported prices `rptd_pr` larger than 25 (to exclude bonds that are close to default) and only bond-day observations with more than five trades on a corresponding day (to exclude prices based on too few, potentially non-representative transactions).\index{Yield aggregation}
+Moreover, we only consider transactions with reported prices `rptd_pr` larger than 25 (to exclude bonds that are close to default) and only bond-day observations with more than five trades on a corresponding day (to exclude prices based on too few, potentially non-representative transactions).\index{Yield aggregation} \index{Returns!Bonds}

 ```r